eglute/bosh-cloudstack-cpi/README.md

 ```

-#### Generate Key Pair

-BOSH requires at least one key pair to connect to created VM via SSH.
-You must generate your own key using the CloudStack API or on your dashboard site if provided.

-##### Why do I need an inception server?

-The CloudStack CPI creates stemcells, which are VM templates, by copying pre-composed disk images to data volumes which automatically attached by BOSH Deployer.
-This procedure is same as that of the AWS CPI and requires that the VM where BOSH Deployer works is running on the same domain where you want to deploy your BOSH instance.

 ### Bootstrap MicroBOSH

 In this section, you will deploy a MicroBOSH instance as the bootstrap.
 Micro BOSH is an all-in-one setup for BOSH.